Bill Hanley (rancher)

-William D. Hanley (February 8, 1861 – September 15, 1935), known as Bill Hanley, was a pioneer rancher in Harney County in southeastern Oregon.
+William D. Hanley (February 8, 1861 – September 15, 1935) was a pioneer rancher in Harney County in southeastern Oregon.
 He owned several ranches between Burns, Oregon and Harney Lake.
 Together, his properties comprised one of the largest privately owned cattle operations in the United States.
 Hanley was also a progressive thinker and well known host.
 Among his personal friends were leading political figures, fellow cattle barons, industrialist, writers, and artists including Theodore Roosevelt, William Howard Taft, William Jennings Bryan, Peter French, James J. Hill, CES Wood, and Will Rogers.
 Hanley's progressive political views led him to run for Governor of Oregon and the United States Senate.
 A strong advocate of wildlife conservation, much of his ranch is now part of the Malheur National Wildlife Refuge.

 Early life

 Bill Hanley was born in Jacksonville, Oregon on February 8, 1861.
 He grew up tending livestock on his father's farm.
 In 1879, he moved to Harney County in eastern Oregon with his brother John.
 His father told the two young men to find a good valley with water and hold on to it.
 The brothers initially purchased land near Burns.
 Another brother, Ed, later joined them.
 After his two brothers moved to Alaska, Hanley acquired the Double O Ranch near Harney Lake for $6 an acre.
 Over time, Hanley turned it into one of the county's largest cattle ranches.
 After he was married in 1892, Hanley and his wife Clara made their ranch a showplace for worldly guests who wanted to enjoy the privacy and open space of southeastern Oregon.